LearnersGuild/curriculum-app/modules/Node-Input-and-Output/exercises/Command-Line-Arguments/README.md

 ```

 You should see text output representing an array with 6 members.
 The first 2
 arguments you see may seem odd.
-The first argument is the fill path to the
+The first argument is the full path to the
 version of node we're running.
-The second argument is the fill path to
+The second argument is the full path to
 the `print_arguments.js` script.
 We can always skip these first two arguments.
 So we might do something like this: